 Leaves and individual blooms (without the stem) can be picked anytime, except you should only harvest a few leaves during the first year of growth.

-Leaves and blossoms can both be used to garnish salads or steeped in hot water to make a tea.
+Leaves and blossoms can both be used to garnish salads or steeped in hot water to make tea.
 For a fancier use, you can crystallize flowers and use them to decorate cakes, cookies, and other desserts.

 You can also dry whole stems of bee balm with both leaves and flowers still attached for use later.